JaspreetKhela/pycityschools-challenge/README.md

 **Figure 4**: These are the math and reading scores by grade, school spending, school size, and school type.

 _____
-* How does replacing the ninth-grade scores affect the following:
+* How does replacing the ninth-grade scores affect the following?
-  * Math and reading scores by grade
+  * Math and reading scores by grade:
-    * The math and reading scores for the tenth, elventh, and twelfth grades remain the same in the new analysis as they were in the old analysis.
+    * The math and reading scores for the tenth, elventh, and twelfth grades remain the same in the new analysis as they were in the old analysis as expected.
-  * Math and reading scores by school spending
+  * Math and reading scores by school spending:
     * There are no discernable differences in the math and reading scores by school spending between the old and new analysis scripts.
-  * Math and reading scores by school size
+  * Math and reading scores by school size:
     * There are differences in the math and reading scores by school size between the old and new analysis scripts, but these differences are neglible (e.g. differences in the tenths of a decimal number at most).
-  * Math and reading scores by school type
+  * Math and reading scores by school type:
     * There are no discernable differences in the math and reading scores by school type between the old and new analysis scripts.

 ## Summary
 In summary, the impact of removing the ninth-grade math and reading scores from Thomas High School from the analysis was neglible.
 However, the following four changes were noticed:
 * The school district's average math and reading score decreased by a neglible amount;
-* Thomas High School's math and reading score slightly decreased;
+* Thomas High School's math and reading scores slightly decreased;
-* Thomas High School's performance slightly increased - but its ranking stayed the same - amongst the district schools; and
+* Thomas High School's performance slightly increased - but its ranking stayed the same - amongst the district's schools; and
 * There was a neglible change in the math and reading scores by school size.